IddoSadeh/AP-CSA/_sources/APCSA/primitiveTypes.md

 All questions should be done in the same program file.
 Please try and complete the lab without help from online resources!

-For more questions and a unit summary please visitn [CSAwesome](https://runestone.academy/ns/books/published/csawesome/Unit1-Getting-Started/toctree.html)
+For more questions and a unit summary please visit [CSAwesome](https://runestone.academy/ns/books/published/csawesome/Unit1-Getting-Started/toctree.html)

 1. **Multiline Comment**
    Using a multiline comment (`/*` to start the comment and `*/` to end the comment), write the name of the file, your name, and the date on separate lines.